top of page

 In Resurrecting the Black Body Tonia Sutherland examines the consequences of digitally raising the dead.
 Attending to the violent deaths of Black Americans–and the records that document them–from slavery through the present, Sutherland explores media evidence, digital acts of remembering, and the rights and desires of humans to be forgotten.
 From the popular image of Gordon (also known as “Whipped Peter”), photographs of the lynching of Jesse Washington, and the video of George Floyd’s murder to DNA, holograms, and posthumous communication, Sutherland draws on critical archival, digital, and cultural studies to make legible Black bodies and lives forever captured in cycles of memorialization and commodification.
 If the Black digital afterlife is rooted in historical bigotry and inspires new forms of racialized aggression, Resurrecting the Black Body asks what other visions of life and remembrance are possible, illuminating the unique ways that Black cultures have fought against the silence and erasure of oblivion.

-— Michelle Caswell, author of Urgent Archives: Enacting Liberatory Memory Work
+—Michelle Caswell, author, Urgent Archives: Enacting Liberatory Memory Work

-— Charlton McIlwain, author of Black Software: The Internet and Racial Justice, from the AfroNet to Black Lives Matter
+—Charlton McIlwain, author, Black Software: The Internet and Racial Justice, from the AfroNet to Black Lives Matter

 "Beautifully written.
 Sutherland approaches this text with the kind of care that the subjects of her inquiry are rarely afforded.
 Resurrecting the Black Body demands readers consider how digital technology provides not only a site of circulation for images of Black death but new possibilities for how we who work with and think about the archival records of Black folks consider the fullness of Black life."